What the World Showed Me- Thailand

 A Meal with the Monks

-One morning, we are invited to share a meal with the monks at a local temple.
-We wake early and gather with them, welcomed by warm and quiet smiles.
-We sit on the floor and eat simple, flavorful food in near silence.
+My friend's and I are invited to share a meal with the monks at the temple.
+We wake early and gather with them, no talking but welcomed by warm smiles.
+We sit on the floor and eat simple, flavorful vegetarian meal in silence.

 I remember how sacred it felt to be let in.
-Not performing, not documenting.
+Not documenting what we're eating, not talking about how our day is going.
 Just present.
 It was one of the first times I understood that stillness can hold as much as excitement.
-Years before I built a framework around presence, these monks showed me what it feels like.
+Years before I built a framework around presence, the monks showed me what it feels like.

 Phuket, and a Flight We Almost Miss